goharbor/harbor/src/ui_ng/lib/README.md

   enablei18Support: false
 };
 ```
-If you want to override the related items, declare your 'IServiceConfig' interface and define the configuration value.
+If you want to override the related items, declare your own 'IServiceConfig' interface and define the configuration value.
 E.g: Override 'repositoryBaseEndpoint'
 ```
 export const MyServiceConfig: IServiceConfig = {
     repositoryBaseEndpoint: "/api/wrap/repositories"